Independence Day of Ukraine: 2021

 In 2021, Ukraine celebrated the 30th anniversary of its independence with three days of events.
-A company from Lviv developed a special 30th Anniversary logo and a new award known as the "National Legend" was announced, to be presented in a ceremony on August 22.
-It was also announced that the first Summit of the Crimean Platform would take place on August 23.
+A company from Lviv developed a special 30th Anniversary logo and a new award known as the "National Legend" was announced, to be presented in a ceremony on 22 August.
+It was also announced that the first Summit of the Crimean Platform would take place on 23 August.
 A number of foreign leaders were invited to the 30th anniversary celebrations, including US president Joe Biden, Greek president Katerina Sakellaropoulou, Lithuanian president Gitanas Nausėda and Moldovan president Maia Sandu.

 On 24 August a large military parade made its way through Kyiv past Maidan Nezalezhnosti, featuring Ukrainian Ground Forces, Special Operations Forces, and visiting units from several foreign armed forces.
 The parade included more than 5000 troops and 400 tanks and armoured vehicles.
 The event also included a fly-by of Ukrainian Air Force units over Kyiv.
-Simultaneously, Ukrainian Navy units were shown carrying out exercises at Odessa.
+Simultaneously, Ukrainian Navy units were shown carrying out exercises at Odesa.
 Visiting troops from Slovenia, Moldova, Poland, the United States of America and Canada marched with Ukrainian forces, and two British Royal Air Force Eurofighter Typhoons took part in the fly-by alongside four F-16 Fighting Falcons.

 Delegates from 46 countries attended, including Polish President Andrzej Duda, Lithuanian President Gitanas Nauseda and French Foreign Minister Jean-Yves Le Drian, and Eastern Orthodox Church patriarch Bartholomew I of Constantinople.

 Immediately prior to the parade, President Zelenskyy addressed the crowd, calling for closer relationships with other ex-Soviet countries, European nations, and NATO.